 ISEC is a six-story, 223,000 square foot facility is designed to spur research innovation and collaboration, and is home to the several engineering disciplines and research areas including bioengineering, robotics and wireless communications.
 ISEC video.

-Research in security, resilience, and intelligence are conducted at this innovative facility such as research in materials and devices, structural testing, additive manufacturing, nanomanufacturing, cybersecurity, and data analytics, systems modeling, and network science.
+Located at Northeastern’s Innovation Campus in Burlington, Massachusetts, research in security, resilience, and intelligence are conducted at this innovative facility such as research in materials and devices, structural testing, additive manufacturing, nanomanufacturing, cybersecurity, and data analytics, systems modeling, and network science.

 The MGHPCC supports the growing research computing needs of five of the most research-intensive universities in Massachusetts: Northeastern University, Boston University, Harvard University, the Massachusetts Institute of Technology, and the University of Massachusetts.
 Located in Holyoke MA, the MGHPCC provides world-class computational infrastructure, indispensible in the increasingly sensor and data-rich environments of modern science and engineering discovery.
 MGHPCC is powered by a combination of green and cost-competitive energy, making it a cost-effective and environmentally sound facility.